janscience/TeeRec/README.md

 - Detailed metadata in wave file header: sampling rate, number of channels and pin IDs, bit resolution, date and time, Teensy board version, and its unique MAC address..
-- Acquisition of environmental sensor readings into CSV file with time stamps.
+- Acquisition of environmental sensor readings into CSV files with time stamps.
 - Display recorded data on a monitor.
 - Generate test signals.
 - React to push buttons.